 These short yet informative videos do a great job of explaining what is blended scotch and how it’s a unique category of whisky unto itself.
 Here’s a brief summary of what I learned…

-- The importance of good wood…70% of flavor comes from the cask, so the types and styles of those casks are paramount to flavor
+- Importance of good wood: 70% of flavor comes from the cask, so the types and styles of those casks are paramount to flavor

-- Marrying different types of scotch together is more than just mixing them.
+- Blending with intent: Marrying different types of scotch together is more than just mixing them.
 It’s blending with specific intent, then putting the mixture back into wood casks to allow the flavors to rest and mature before bottling

-- You can use whatever types of scotch that you want to create the new expression, single malt whisky or grain whisky, peated or unpeated, etc. The idea is to enhance the blend by targeting the characteristics you want to feature from each component regardless of what those components are and/or where they are from
+- Use different scotch types: You can use whatever types of scotch that you want to create the new expression, single malt whisky or grain whisky, peated or unpeated, etc. The idea is to enhance the blend by targeting the characteristics you want to feature from each component regardless of what those components are and/or where they are from

 There’s a lot more to the videos, and I encourage you to take a few minutes and take them in.